 Weight and Padding of Your MMA Gloves

-The placement of padding is also important.
-Some gloves have padded knuckles and thumbs, while others have padding along the back of the hand.
-The gloves that have padding on the knuckles and thumbs provide more protection for striking and grappling, while gloves with padding on the back of the hand are better for grappling and clinching.
+In addition to weight, the type and placement of padding is also important.
+Foam padding is lightweight and provides adequate protection, while gel padding offers better shock absorption but can be heavier.
+Gloves with padding on the knuckles and thumbs provide better protection for striking and grappling, while gloves with padding on the back of the hand are better for clinching and grappling.

 Weight Classes in MMA and Glove Selection

 Just like how our fighters vary in weight classes, choosing the right pair of MMA gloves tailored to your specific needs is crucial for optimum performance.
 Spartacus MMA, a leading MMA promotion, understands this and provides highlights of past events on our app that showcase how fighters with different hand sizes and shapes wear their gloves.
 In the world of MMA, weight classes play a significant role in ensuring a fair and competitive match.
 However, when it comes to selecting the right gloves for your weight class, there are other factors to consider, including your fighting style and needs.

 For fighters in lighter weight classes, lightweight gloves that offer more speed and agility are ideal.
 On the other hand, those in heavier weight classes need gloves with more padding, providing more power and endurance for grappling and clinching.
 But weight isn’t the only consideration – the placement of padding in the gloves is also crucial.
 For fighters who rely on striking, padded knuckles and thumbs are essential, while those who focus more on grappling and clinching need padding along the back of the hand.